Mixing Tramadol & Alcohol: Effects, Dangers, and Treatment

 - Cardiac arrest.

-Other Dangers and Risks
+Other Dangers of Mixing Tramadol and Alcohol

 In addition to the effects above, both tramadol and alcohol have several long-term risks.
 Studies show that the long-term use of tramadol may be associated with several neurological disorders, including Alzheimer’s disease and Parkinson’s disease.13